Redox: Redox reactions in industry

 Cathodic protection is a technique used to control the corrosion of a metal surface by making it the cathode of an electrochemical cell.
 A simple method of protection connects protected metal to a more easily corroded "sacrificial anode" to act as the anode.
-The sacrificial metal instead of the protected metal, then, corrodes.
-A common application of cathodic protection is in galvanized steel, in which a sacrificial coating of zinc on steel parts protects them from rust.
+The sacrificial metal, instead of the protected metal, then corrodes.

-Oxidation is used in a wide variety of industries such as in the production of cleaning products and oxidizing ammonia to produce nitric acid.
+Oxidation is used in a wide variety of industries, such as in the production of cleaning products and oxidizing ammonia to produce nitric acid.

 Redox reactions are the foundation of electrochemical cells, which can generate electrical energy or support electrosynthesis.
-Metal ores often contain metals in oxidized states such as oxides or sulfides, from which the pure metals are extracted by smelting at high temperature in the presence of a reducing agent.
+Metal ores often contain metals in oxidized states, such as oxides or sulfides, from which the pure metals are extracted by smelting at high temperatures in the presence of a reducing agent.
 The process of electroplating uses redox reactions to coat objects with a thin layer of a material, as in chrome-plated automotive parts, silver plating cutlery, galvanization and gold-plated jewelry.